tineriver/tineriver.github.io/essays/SoftwareEngineering.md

 ## Open Source Software Development

 As a student, the abundant resources available online is both a blessing and a privilege.
-This allows would be aspiring designers and also professionals to learn from, freely modify or incorporate already made open-source projects into larger projects.
+This allows aspiring designers and also professionals to learn from, freely modify or incorporate already made open-source projects into larger projects.
 This facilitates innovations and promotes a free exchange of ideas within the software designing community.
 Having learned of this concept, makes it possible for me to learn from other designers and incorporating their ideas to mine.
 I already have an eye out on a few GitHub projects:

 * [Simple Coin](https://github.com/cosme12/SimpleCoin)
 * [Raspberry-Pi-Gaming-Console](https://github.com/AHueya/Raspberry-Pi-Gaming-Console)